datalakehouse/docs/docs/products/grafana/howto/send-emails.rst

-Send emails from DLH for Grafana
+Send emails from datalakehouse for Grafana
 ==================================

-Use the DLH API or the DLH client to configure the Simple Mail Transfer Protocol (SMTP) server settings and send the following emails from DLH for Grafana: invite emails, reset password emails, and alert messages.
+Use the datalakehouse API or the datalakehouse client to configure the Simple Mail Transfer Protocol (SMTP) server settings and send the following emails from datalakehouse for Grafana: invite emails, reset password emails, and alert messages.

 What you need
 ----------------

-* DLH client installed
+* datalakehouse client installed

-* DLH for Grafana service created
+* datalakehouse for Grafana service created

 * SMTP server IP or hostname